xypnox/getsomec/notes/pointers.md

 iptr = &i;            // stores the memory address of i into iptr
 ```
 - `&` is the unary operator that returns the memory address of the operand.
 While unary operator `*` does the reverse.
 It returns the value of the variable located at the address following it.
 For example if `iptr` contains the memory address 1234 then `*iptr` will return the value stored at that memory address.
-> The operand of `&` is an ordinary variable but the operand of `*` can only be a pointer variable.
+> The operand of `&` can an ordinary variable but the operand of `*` can only be a pointer variable.

 ### Dereferencing
 The term refers to changing/accessing state of the pointer.<br>
-1. Asterisk(`*`) indirection operator is used along with pointer variable while dereferencing the pointer variable.
+- Asterisk(`*`) indirection operator is used along with pointer variable while dereferencing the pointer variable.
-2. Asterisk Operator is also called as value at operator
+- Asterisk Operator is also called as value at operator
-3. When used with Pointer variable, it refers to variable being pointed to,this is called as Dereferencing of Pointers.
+- When used with Pointer variable, it refers to variable being pointed to,this is called as Dereferencing of Pointers.
-4. Dereferencing Operation is performed to access or manipulate data contained in memory location pointed to by a pointer
+- Dereferencing Operation is performed to access or manipulate data contained in memory location pointed to by a pointer
-5. Any Operation performed on the de-referenced pointer directly affects the value of variable it pointes to.
+- Any Operation performed on the de-referenced pointer directly affects the value of variable it pointes to.
 ```
 // Sample Code for Dereferencing of Pointer int n = 50 , x ;